-- (iv) 1 parking space per 3 bedroom or more dwelling - (v) residential car share parking rate of 1 space per 50 residential car parking spaces provided - (m) non-residential car parking to be provided in accordance with the following: - (i) a maximum of 1 space for 435m2 of GFA for any commercial uses - a maximum of 2 spaces for use of the Waterloo Congregational Church - (iii) non-residential car share parking at rate of 1 space per 30 nonresidential car parking spaces. - B9.
+- (v) residential car share parking rate of 1 space per 50 residential car parking spaces provided - (m) non-residential car parking to be provided in accordance with the following: - (i) a maximum of 1 space for 435m2 of GFA for any commercial uses - (ii) a maximum of 2 spaces for use of the Waterloo Congregational Church - (iii) non-residential car share parking at rate of 1 space per 30 nonresidential car parking spaces. - B9.
 Future development applications must include a Car Parking Strategy and Management Plan adopting the maximum residential parking cap and allocation rates above and demonstrating compliance with the following: - (n) accessible car parking spaces provided as per Sydney DCP 2012 rates - (o) motorcycle parking spaces provided as per Sydney DCP 2012 rates - B10.
 Bicycle parking and end-of-trip facilities for the OSD shall be in accordance with the rates specified within the Sydney DCP 2012 for the final land use mix in the future development application.